NVIDIA/JAX-Toolbox/rosetta/rosetta/projects/vit/README.md

 This directory provides an implementation of the [Vision Transformer (ViT)](https://arxiv.org/pdf/2010.11929.pdf) model.
 This implementation is a direct adaptation of Google's [original ViT implementation](https://github.com/google-research/vision_transformer/tree/main).
 We have extended the original ViT implementation to include model parallel support.
 Model configurations are also based on the the original ViT implementation.
 Presently, convergence has been verified on ViT-B/16.
 Support for a wider range of models will be added in the future.

 ## Hardware Specifications
 Convergence and performance has been validated on NVIDIA DGX A100 (8x A100 80G) nodes.
-Pretraining and fine-tuning of ViT/B-16 can be performed on a single DGX A100 80G node, but we provide both singlenode and multinode support.
-If running on a machine with less memory, some of the default configurations may run out of memory; if this occurs, increase your GPU count and decrease your batch size per GPU.
+Pretraining and fine-tuning of ViT/B-16 can be performed on a single DGX A100 80G node.
+We provide both singlenode and multinode support for pre-training and fine-tuning.
+If running on a machine with less than 80G memory, some of the default configurations may run out of memory; if you run out of memory and have more GPUs available, increase your GPU count and decrease your batch size per GPU.
+You may also use gradient accumulation to reduce the microbatch size while keeping the global batch size and GPU count constant, but note that gradient accumulation with ViT works only with scale-invariant optimizers such as Adam and Adafactor.
+See the [known issues](#Known-issues) section below for more information.

 ## Building a Container
 We provide and fully built and ready-to-use container here: `ghcr.io/nvidia/rosetta-t5x:vit-2023-07-21`